IronDumpling/mini-travel-assistant/tests/chats/README.md

 # Chat API Testing Framework

 This testing framework provides comprehensive testing capabilities for the Chat API with two distinct testing modes and detailed refinement loop analysis.
+The framework is designed to test the DeepSeek-powered travel agent's self-refinement capabilities and performance across different conversation scenarios.

 ## 🔧 Features